zipang/bip/README.md

 });
 ```

-* `className` : pass it to override the default `bg-preload` class name that is set on the `&lt;html&gt;` element.
+* `className` : pass it to override the default `bg-preload` class name that is set on the `<html>` element.
 This will allow you to pass different class names for different batch of images to load, thus allowing several transitions to occur..

 ```javascript
 // load first batch of images